sahebali26/eduspark/README.md

-# 📚 Edu SmartSpark
+# 📚 MiaEdu

-Edu SmartSpark is a comprehensive educational platform designed to support students from school to university level.
+MiaEdu is a comprehensive educational platform designed to support students from school to university level.
 It offers curated academic resources, solved papers, study tools, and insightful blog content—all in one place.

 ---